Skip to main content

 Terminal input

-Solution: Ensure all dependent components are on compatible versions.
-If needed, roll back all affected components.
+Solution: Verify that all dependent components have been updated to supported versions.
+If necessary, roll back all affected components.

-Symptom: High latency or excessive resource usage after upgrade.
+Symptom: High latency or excessive resource consumption after update.

 Diagnosis: